Peer pressure: Peer pressure and sexual intercourse

-Neural mechanisms
+Psychological explanations

+Neurology and physiological psychology

-From a purely neurological perspective, the medial prefrontal cortex (mPFC) and the striatum play an important role in figuring out the value of specific actions.
+From a neurological perspective, the medial prefrontal cortex (mPFC) and the striatum play an important role in figuring out the value of specific actions.
 The mPFC is active when determining "socially tagged" objects, which are objects that peers have expressed an opinion about; the striatum is significant for determining the value of these "socially tagged" objects and rewards in general.
 An experiment performed by Mason et al. utilizing fMRI scans analyzed individuals who were assigned to indicate if a chosen symbol appeared consecutively.
 The researchers did not tell the subjects the real purpose of the experiment, which was to collect data regarding mPFC and striatum stimulation.
 Before the actual experiment began, the subjects were subject to a phase of "social" influence, where they learned which symbols were preferred by other subjects who had completed the experiment (while in actuality these other subjects did not exist).
 Mason et al. found that determining an object's social value/significance is dependent on combined information from the mPFC and the striatum [along the lines denoted in the beginning of the paragraph].
 Without both present and functional, it would be difficult to determine the value of action based upon social circumstances.